How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 This transfer isn’t limited to only a sale; it can also occur through a mortgage, gift deed, lease, or exchange.

-The question is which law governs property transfer in Pakistan?
+The question is, which law governs property transfer in Pakistan?

-The answer is the Transfer of Property Act of 1882 and the Registration Act of 1908 govern the process in Pakistan.
+The answer is that the Transfer of Property Act of 1882 and the Registration Act of 1908 govern the process in Pakistan.

-To transfer the property ownership in Pakistan can happen in different ways.
+Transferring property ownership in Pakistan can happen in different ways.
 Here are some of the scenarios you might encounter:

 • Inheritance: When passes away a member of a family, his property transfers to legal heirs.